jakemcc/jakemccrary.com/source/_posts/2015-04-11-making-tmate-and-tmux-play-nice-with-os-x-terminal-notifier.markdown

 and change your `tmate` configuration to use it.
 If you use `brew` you can install by running `brew install --with-wrap-pbcopy-and-pbpaste reattach-to-user-namespace`.
-Then open your `.tmux.conf` or `.tmate.conf` file and add the line found below.
+Then open your `.tmux.conf` or `.tmate.conf` file and add the line below.

 ```
 set-option -g default-command "which reattach-to-user-namespace > /dev/null && reattach-to-user-namespace -l $SHELL || $SHELL"